tizzy273/assignment-fe/README.md

 After building the project, start the server with: `npm start`

 ## Access the application
 Open your browser and navigate to http://localhost:4200/ to view the application.
+In order to make the frontend work, you will need to start the 3 backend microservices